Starcity1/Vector-Library/Vector_Library/README.md

 ## ==== Description ====
 Hello!
 This is my first library as I create various libraries and small projects to share!
 EZVector is a library that supports 2D and 3D vector operations including adding, substractions, cross product, dot product, and vector and scalar projections.
 This is a small project and I am hopeful to add various other functions as I practice more with CPP.
-Below is a description for each function.
+Below is a description for each function.[^1]

+[^1]: Please if anybody finds any bugs lmk, I bet that this code is full of them lol.

 ## ==== Functions ====

+Note: In every example a 'T' data type refers that the function can accept either vector3 or vector2 class objects.

 **namespace: EZVector**

 `class vector3(float x = 0, flaot y = 0, float z = 0)`